Introduction to the EMIR Clearing requirements

 In scope Products

-To discover which products are in scope of EMIR Clearing rules, please download ESMA's Public Register for the Clearing Obligation under EMIR document
+To access the full list of products that are in scope of the EMIR Clearing rules, please download ESMA's Public Register for the Clearing Obligation under EMIR document.

 - Additional characteristics must be present in order for a trade to be subject to the clearing obligation.
-Please refer to Annex I of the relevant RTS for full details.
+Please refer to Annex I of the relevant Regulatory Technical Standards (RTS) for full details.

 - All products listed as in-scope are dependent on each particular RTS and therefore subject to change.